Sharp local smoothing estimates for curve averages: Kakeya-type estimates for all intermediate scales

 Here, $\vec\mu=(\mu_1,\dots,\mu_{m-1})$ are dyadic numbers with $\mu_{i+1}\le \mu_i\le r_i$ ($1\le i\le m-1$) and we set $\mu_m=r_m$; $\vec\iota=(\iota_1,\dots,\iota_{m-1})$ satisfies $\iota_i\in \{-1,0,1\}$, and $\iota_i=0$ if $\mu_i=\mu_{i+1}$; and

 where

-Actually, the way we obtain these $D_{\vec\mu,\vec\iota}$ is through an algorithm starting from the $(m-1)$th component to the $1$st component.
+We obtain the sets $D_{\vec\mu,\vec\iota}$ by the following algorithm starting from the $(m-1)$-st component to the $1$st component.
 We briefly discuss it.
 Starting with the $(m-1)$th component, we partition $[-r_{m-1},r_{m-1}]$ into dyadic intervals